 BetMGM Bonus Code SI1500 Offers $1,500 First Bet for Seattle vs New England

-New users can claim a BetMGM bonus code worth up to $1,500 for Seattle vs New England.
-Use bonus code SI1500 to get bonus bets back if your first wager loses on the Big Game.
-This welcome offer is available through Jan.
-30 and provides excellent value for sportsbook promos.
+The BetMGM bonus code SI1500 delivers a $1,500 First Bet for new users betting on Seattle vs New England.
+This welcome offer provides bonus bets back if your first wager loses, making it an ideal opportunity to bet on the Big Game.
+Current sportsbook promos like this one are available through Jan.
+31.

 How the BetMGM bonus code SI1500 works for Seattle vs New England betting